saswatpp/StyleGANjs/README.md

 parcel home.html
 ```

-You have to separately host the model files using `http-server` using the following command in another terminal:
+You have to separately host the model files using `http-server` using the following command in another terminal:(the default port is 8080 and must be kept as is for the demo to run)

 ```bash
 http-server --cors
 ```

+## Acknowledgement
+Thanking Ibraheem Alhashim @ialhashim for Tensorflow-2 Implementation of StyleGAN.